machine-gun-dg/faqtest/README.md

 Operations such as reading, writing, and updating can be performed in chunks.
 This means that instead of processing one data element at a time, we can handle larger blocks of data, reducing the number of read/write operations and improving throughput.
 When computational operations (like addition, multiplication, or division) are required in Java, the byte arrays are converted/remapped in our framework to BigDecimal.
 This conversion is necessary for maintaining precision over decimal places and rounding, which is essential for adhering to COBOL’s standards of handling numeric data.

+### Performance considerations
+Network latency is clearly a topic that has our TOP priority and the infrastructure we proposed aims to limit the network latency.
+With that said network latency is a factor that cannot be completely eliminated.
+To mitigate the effect of network latency:
+<br>1) Since the very early stages of the pre-delivery testing phases, we focus on possible performance bottlenecks.
+<br>2) If the bottleneck come from possible infrastructure constraints we will work with the SI/Dell to address and solve such limitations
+<br>3) If it is a problem on how mLogica converted/adapted the components or in mLogica framework it is part of the mLogica best practice to take care of such limitations.
+<br>4) Please note we focus on existing SLAs:
+<br>4.1) In some case performance detriments can be accepted (online maps)
+<br>4.2) In some other cases performance detriment will not be acceptable (chain of batch).
+In such cases it may be required some re-engineering of the migrated applications (e.g cursors)

 [Go Back](#FAQ_Index)